Across the Ditch: Three key differences between Australian and NZ employment law

 This is a wide-reaching point of difference between Australian and NZ employment law.

-Before making any decision that might result in a significant change or termination of employment, NZ law requires an employer to meaningfully consult with affected employees.
+Before making any decision that might result in a significant change or termination of employment, NZ law typically requires an employer to meaningfully consult with affected employees (although there is an exception with regard to high earners – see point 3 below).

 The key source of this obligation is NZ’s statutory duty of good faith.
 Among other things, the duty of good faith requires NZ employees and employers to be“active and constructive in establishing and maintaining a productive employment relationship in which the parties are, among other things, responsive and communicative”.
 While consultation obligations can be found in many Australian Modern Awards and Enterprise Agreements, few go as far as the proactive requirements of NZ's statutory good faith duty.